papermerge/documentation/src/index.rst

 What It Does
 ~~~~~~~~~~~~~

-* It extract and indexes text from your documents
+* It extracts (using OCR) and indexes text (using elasticsearch) from your documents
-* Provides nice user interface to easly find your documents
+* Provides modern, desktop like user interface to easily find your documents
 * Augments your documents with tags and :doc:`User's Manual/metadata`
 * Helps you instantly find your documents:
     * based on extracted text
     * based on :doc:`User's Manual/metadata`
     * based on :doc:`/User's Manual/tags_and_folders`
-* Helps you fix scanned documents issues
+* Helps you fix scanned documents issues like:
+   * delete blank, semi-blank or just irrelevant pages
+   * rotate pages
+   * move strayed pages between documents
+   * change page order within the document

 What It Doesn't Do